-1. VISITORS: Their authorization, if any, to remain on Onondaga Central School District grounds or at the Onondaga Central School District function, including all cocurricular, extra-curricular and scholastic events, shall be withdrawn and they shall be directed to leave the premises.
+- 1. VISITORS: Their authorization, if any, to remain on Onondaga Central School District grounds or at the Onondaga Central School District function, including all co- curricular, extra-curricular and scholastic events, shall be withdrawn and they shall be directed to leave the premises.
 If they refuse to leave, they shall be subject to ejection.
 If necessary, law enforcement officials may be called to assist in this ejection.
 These visitors may face a short, long or permanent ban from all school events and properties.
-Failure to comply with this ban will lead to law enforcement involvement and a charge of trespass.

-2. STUDENTS: They shall be subject to immediate ejection and to disciplinary action as the facts may warrant, including any of the penalties listed in the "Penalties" section of this Code of Conduct, in accordance with the due process of law requirements.
+Failure to comply with this ban will lead to law enforcement involvement and a charge of trespass. - 2.
+STUDENTS: They shall be subject to immediate ejection and to disciplinary action as the facts may warrant, including any of the penalties listed in the "Penalties" section of this Code of Conduct, in accordance with the due process of law requirements. - 3.
+FACULTY MEMBERS: They shall be subject to immediate ejection and to disciplinary action as the facts may warrant in accordance with Education Law section 3020A or any other legal rights that they may have.